matloff/fasteR/README.md

 > mgd <- function(x,d) mean(x[x > d])
 ```

-Here I've used the compactified form for convenience.
+Here I've used a compact form for convenience.
 (Otherwise I'd
 need to use *blocks* to be covered in a later lesson.)
 I named it 'mgd'
 for "mean of elements greater than d," but any name is fine.